-- Develop an action plan and solicit widespread input to each step of the plan you so that solutions are owned across your organization.
+- Develop an action plan and solicit widespread input to each step of the plan so that solutions are owned across your organization.

 - Involve as many people as you can in the development of the action plan and particularly in its implementation.

 - At each step of the problem-solving process, communicate as much information as you have about the negativity and the solutions.
 When the solutions selected in the action plan are rolled out, people in the organization are not surprised.
 They have participated in the information exchange as each step or opportunity was discussed.

 - Then, periodically assess that the plan is working.

 When Employees Can't Control the Circumstances Causing the Negativity

 Negativity often occurs when people experience the impact of decisions and issues that are out of their control.
 Examples of these include:

 Under these circumstances, try some of the following ideas.

 - Identify any aspects of the situation that you can impact including providing feedback in your organization about the negative impact that is occurring.
 (Sometimes decisions are made and no one understands or predicts their outcome.)
 Sometimes you can influence an issue or a decision if you practice personal, professional courage and speak your mind.